naveen-murali/llm-oss-docker/README.md

 ## License

-This project is part of the AI Fielsta research and development initiative.
+This project is part of the research and development initiative.